seankross/bookdown-start/06-FAQ.Rmd

 - Summary statistics (daily, monthly, annually): https://data.neonscience.org/data-products/DP4.00001.001

-2) Gridded weather from models that have been assimilated with observations is available from other sources including:
+2) Gridded weather from models that have been assimilated with observations are available from other sources including:

 - [NASAs National Land Data Assimilation System](https://ldas.gsfc.nasa.gov/nldas/v2/forcing):  4 day delay
+- [Daymet](https://daymet.ornl.gov) is an option for daily meteorology variables, though it doesn't yet cover 2020-2021.
+[Daymet has an R](https://cran.r-project.org/web/packages/daymetr/index.html) package that can be used to download data for a single location or a set of locations.
+- ERA5 product has high-quality subdaily data with ensemble-based uncertainties.
+Download scripts are available through the PEcAn project: https://github.com/PecanProject/pecan/blob/develop/modules/data.atmosphere/R/download.ERA5.R
+- Other meteorology products can be downloading using functions in PEcAn: https://github.com/PecanProject/pecan/blob/develop/modules/data.atmosphere/R/download.ERA5.R

 ## I submitted my forecast but cannot find it on the dashboard or in the directory of forecasts